Second-order Temporal Pooling for Action Recognition: SMAID Image Representations

 \comment{ That is, suppose $S_{\tau+1:\beta\tau+\zeta} = \set{\seq_{\tau+1:\tau+\zeta}, \seq_{2\tau+1:2\tau+\zeta},\cdots, \seq_{\beta\tau+1;\beta\tau+\zeta}}$ represent $\beta$ consecutive non-overlapping sub-sequences of a sequence $\seq$.
 Then, we define our Stacked MAID (SMAID) representation as:

 } where the operator $\kronstack$ represents stacking $\MAID$ images into the third mode of a 3D tensor.
 To restrict the SMAID cross-channels to only allow temporal evolution of the actions, we reduce the original color images to gray-scale MAID images before stacking them.
 The overall SMAID pipeline is depicted in Figure~\ref{fig:smaid}.
-See Figure~\ref{fig:smaid_quals} and Figure~\ref{fig:qual_results} for more SMAID illustrations.
+See Figure~\ref{fig:qual_results} and Figure~\ref{fig:smaid_quals} for more SMAID illustrations.
+As our representation only uses frame differences and averaging (as against, for example, the fusion scheme in~\cite{feichtenhofer2016convolutional} that needs each frame to be passed through a CNN), our scheme is computationally much cheaper.
+For example, differencing two frames say of size 256$\times$ 256, takes slightly less than a milli-second in Matlab on a single core desktop.

 Next, this SMAID image representation is fed to a three-stream CNN; consisting of separate streams for appearance, flow, and SMAID frames.
 Due to the demonstrated performance benefits, we chose a 16-layer VGG network~\cite{chatfield2014return}, pre-trained on the Imagenet dataset, to form the CNN classifiers for the individual data streams.
 A schematic illustration of our full pipeline is depicted in Figure~\ref{fig:cnn_architecture}.\footnote{ As we fine-tune the VGG network from a pre-trained ImageNet model, we use $\beta = 3$ for SMAID in our implementation.}